HaraldHofstaetter/FORM.jl/README.md

 generated with [`Expocon.mpl`](https://github.com/HaraldHofstaetter/Expocon.mpl), a Maple package for the generation of order conditions for exponential integrators, see
 >[1] [H. Hofstätter](http://www.harald-hofstaetter.at), [W. Auzinger](http://www.asc.tuwien.ac.at/~winfried), [O. Koch](http://othmar-koch.org), [An Algorithm for Computing Coefficients of Words in Expressions Involving Exponentials and its Application to the Construction of Exponential Integrators](https://arxiv.org/pdf/1912.01399), [Proceedings of CASC 2019](http://www.casc.cs.uni-bonn.de/2019/), [Lecture Notes in Computer Science 11661, pp. 197-214](https://doi.org/10.1007/978-3-030-26831-2_14).

-There, the polynomial system in [`cf8.txt`](https://github.com/HaraldHofstaetter/FORM.jl/blob/master/test/cf8.txt) is defined in the variable `eqs12` of the Maple code of Section 4.3.
+There, the polynomial system of [`cf8.txt`](https://github.com/HaraldHofstaetter/FORM.jl/blob/master/test/cf8.txt) is defined in the variable `eqs12` of the Maple code of Section 4.3.
 ```julia
 julia> using FORM